 How much do they cost, and where to buy them?

-The DJI Goggles 2 and the DJI FPV Goggles v2 can be purchased for $569 and $429, respectively.
+The DJI Goggles 2 and the DJI FPV Goggles v2 can be purchased for 569 USD and 429 USD, respectively.
 These goggles are sold by various retailers, including Amazon, GetFPV, and the official DJI website.
+You can only get the Goggles 2 with the DJI Avata Pro view combo bundle that includes the DJI motion controller and other accessories like a head strap, propellers, and others.

 Is the DJI Goggles 2 compatible with the DJI FPV drone?